danielsaidi/website_danielsaidi/collections/_posts/2011/2011-01-13-adding-spark-to-asp-net-mvc-2.md

 icon:  dotnet
 ---

 I finally got some time to look at the Spark View Engine.
-Since the Razor View Engine will be shipped with ASP.NET MVC 3, I decided to give Spark a try first.
+Since the Razor View Engine will be shipped with ASP.NET MVC 3, I decided to give it a try.

 ## Get Spark up and running

-To get started, we first have to add Spark to our ASP.NET project.
-Grab latest Spark release, unzip the release zip and add it to the solution, together with `Spark.dll` and `Spark.Web.Mvc.dll`.
+To get started, we must first add Spark to our ASP.NET project.
+Grab latest release, unzip the zip, and add it to the solution, together with `Spark.dll` and `Spark.Web.Mvc.dll`.

-If you use [NuGet](https://www.nuget.org), you can just right-click the references folder and choose *Add package reference...*.
+If you use [NuGet](https://www.nuget.org), you can just right-click the references folder and choose "Add package reference...".
 Search for "Spark", then install `sparkmvc`.

-For Spark to work, we also have to make it launch together with the application, which is done by adding the following to `Application_Start` in `global.asax.cs`:
+For Spark to work, we must also make it launch together with the application.
+This is done by adding the following to `Application_Start` in `global.asax.cs`:

 ```csharp
 ViewEngines.Engines.Add(new SparkViewFactory());